Milyli/DocMAH/README.md

 # DocMAH - Documentation Module and Handler
-DocMAH is a library that easily integrates with any .NET web application to provide a full service help and documentation system.
+DocMAH is a simple, open source documentation tool that easily integrates with any .NET web application to provide a full-service help and documentation system.

-_More information available at http://docmah.net... eventually._

-## Goals
-In the spirit of <a href="https://code.google.com/p/elmah/">ELMAH</a>, though not affiliated in any way that we know of, we set out to create a library easy to integrate with any .NET web application that provides a full service help and documentation system.
+For more information on DocMAH, visit http://docmah.com.

 ## Get DocMAH
 DocMAH is available via <a href="https://www.nuget.org/packages/DocMAH" >NuGet</a>.
-Or if you like, download or fork us here on GitHub.
+Drop the DocMAH library in your bin, set your connection string, and start using DocMAH.
+You can also download or fork us here on GitHub.

 ## Features
-* Deploy via NuGet.
-* Drop the library in your bin, set your connection string, and start using.
-* Automatic help database schema setup and versioning.
+* Drag-and-drop bullets to call out features of your interface referenced by documentation
-* First time help popups with user controls to hide and disable.
+* Page-level help popups users can hide or disable
-* Full documentation pages with table of contents.
+* Documentation pages with TOCs, linked directly to your interface
-* Editing tools baked into your application that require local access by default, and may optionally require authentication or be completely disabled for production environments.
-* Generate a deployment script for help content with a button press.
-Deploy the file with your site to automatically update your help.
+* Easy editing tools within your app
+* Automatic DocMAH database schema setup and versioning
+* Script generation that DocMAH can se to automatically install and update help content in your app
-* Override the CSS and JavaScript to create your own look and feel.
+* Customizable CSS and JavaScript to create your own look-and-feel

-## Recent Updates
+## Coming Soon
-* Overhaul of codebase to make it easier to test.
-* Better tested code in order to safely make upcoming usability changes.

-## On the Way
-* On the heels of the code refactor and testing, we're going to be making some big usability improvements.
-* <a href="http://docmah.com/">DocMAH.com</a> on the way courtesy of some of the folks at <a href="http://milyli.com">Milyli</a>.

-* More of everything!
-MOAR!!!!!
-* ... except bugs.
-Not more of those.
-Fewer bugs!
-FUEUER!!!!! (hopefully)

-###### sponsored by <a href="http://milyli.com">milyli</a>
+We're continuing to add features that will DocMAH documentation easier to use and integrate as smoothly as possible with your application's interface.
+If you have any questions in the meantime, go ahead and add an issue on this GitHub page or vote up an existing one.

+## A Milyli Project
+DocMAH was developed by Milyli, Inc., a Chicago-based software company specializing in product development and customizations for kCura's Relativity platform and Microsoft SharePoint.
+Learn more about us at http://milyli.com.